 Instructor Two: Both kids and adults are great, it is easier and more fun if they are seven or eight years old and up.

-Instructor Three: Teens are preferred.
+Instructor Three: I prefer teenagers.
 Kids are better—more athletic, less fear.
 Time with kids is more fun and exciting when they get it.

 Instructor Four: Adults understand better but kids are better to spend time with.